brooklabteam/SC2-genome-curation/README.md

 ---

-7. Then  run R script to generate new manual consensus files and store in above folder, along with a  final mutation and ambiguities summary file.
+7. Now, use the command "cd" to "back-up" one folder so that you are back in the parent directory.
+Then, run R script to generate new manual consensus files and store in the sub-sub "consensus-manual" folder, along with a  final mutation and ambiguities summary file.

 ```
 Rscript make-manual-cns.R